Janes World Railways: Contents

 The World Railways Yearbook 17/18 issue costs over US$1320.

-Different editions or the last hard cover edition of Janes may also be available, for consultation only, at the public libraries of the larger cities in the English speaking world, inquire locally.

 Maps and diagrams

 The yearbook contains many maps of railway systems, which since about 1990 have been redrawn in a consistent style.

 The yearbook also contains many diagrams of structure gauges and loading gauges for some but not all countries.

 Other data

 The yearbook also give the kind and height of the coupler used by any railway, as well as the height of buffers where used.

 The yearbook also gives the minimum radii of many, but not all, railways.